ebu/radiodns-manager/RadioVisServer/README.md

 ## RadioVis server

-This part take care of connection to RadioVis clients and forwarding of messages.
+This part takes care of connection to RadioVis clients and forwarding of messages.
 This can be started using `python server.py`.
-Multiple instances can be runned.
+Multiple instances can be ran.

 It's possible, for debugging, to run the server without a RabbitMq server.
-In that case, tests will fail and the fallback server won't works.
+In that case, tests will fail and the fallback server won't work.

 ## Fallback server

 The fallback server watch topics, and send the default image and text if there is no activity on a topics for a configurable amount of time.
-It also take care of logging all messages (who are forwarder to the PlugIt server).
+It also takes care of logging all messages (who are forwarded to the PlugIt server).
 It's connected directly to the RabbitMq server.

 Only one instance of the fallback server should be running at one time.
 The command to start it is `python fallback.py`.

 ## Test script

-A testing unit is available to tests the RadioVis server and the watch dog.
+A testing unit is available to tests the RadioVis server and the fallback deamon.
 It's use _node_.
 All tests can simply be run using `nosetests`.
 More details are available in the nose documentation.
 All tests are inside the file `test.py`.

-For testing, a speical RadioDns class is used, faking call to the PlugIt API with testing values.
+For testing, a special RadioDns class is used, faking call to the PlugIt API with testing values.

 # General architecture